Skip to content

 The landscapes were incredible.
 Acadia National Park protects over 47,000 acres that cover part of the Atlantic Ocean coastline, verdant forests and granite mountains on a spectacular portion of the Maine coast.

-We found that at least two days is good amount of time to explore the park and see the major sights.
+We found that at least two days is a good amount of time to explore the park and see the major sights.
 If you’ll be doing quite a bit more hiking and/or biking, adding one or two days on top of this itinerary would be ideal.
 Here are things to do in Acadia National Park with our 3-day itinerary.

 Day 1 – Doing the Loop Road